Loveltie/Fragments/README.md

 # Fragments

 A browser extension for saving vocabulary as you browse.
-Highlight any word on a page, click the sparkle button, and it's captured — along with the sentence it appeared in and the page it came from.
+Highlight any word on a page, click the sparkle button, and it's captured! along with the sentence it appeared in and the page it came from.
 A built-in spaced-repetition system then schedules reviews so the words actually stick.

 ---